180D-FW-2023/Team7/README.md

 Containers (4 Matching ones)
 ```
 # Installation
+Assuming that the Pi has been configured the raspberry to allow SSH and is connected to the network.

-Run the following commands to prepare the Raspberry Pi
+Run the following commands to prepare the Raspberry Pi:

 ```
 sudo apt-get update